upperlinecode/flask-and-MongoDB/readme.md

 This query would find all events, then sort the results first by date (oldest to newest), then by price (highest to lowest).

+#### Extensions

-- Consider how a user would find it most useful to see the data and design a corresponding query.
+- Consider how a user would find it most useful to see the data represented, then design a corresponding query.

 #### Limiting Query Results